-We have submitted, under separate cover, the general-purpose financial statements of the City of Kinston, North Carolina, for the year ended June 30, 1994, and our report thereon, dated September 30, 1994, is as follows:
+We have submitted, under separate cover, the general purpose financial statements of the City of Kinston, North Carolina, for the year ended June 30, 1995, and our report thereon, dated September 30, 1995, is as follows:

-We have audited the general-purpose financial statements of the City of Kinston, North Carolina, as of and for the year ended June 30, 1994, as listed in the table of contents.
-These general-purpose financial statements are the responsibility of the City's management.
-Our responsibility is to express an opinion on these general-purpose financial statements based on our audit.
+We have audited the general purpose financial statements of the City of Kinston, North Carolina, as of and for the year ended June 30, 1995 as listed in the table of contents.
+These general purpose financial statements are the responsibility of the City's management.
+Our responsibility is to express an opinion on these general purpose financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We conducted our audit in accordance with generally accepted auditing standards and Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the general purpose financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the general purpose financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall general purpose financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the City of Kinston, North Carolina as of June 30, 1994, and the results of its operations and the cash flows of its proprietary fund types for the year then ended, in conformity with generally accepted accounting principles.
+In our opinion, the general purpose financial statements referred to above present fairly, in all material respects, the financial position of the City of Kinston, North Carolina, as of June 30, 1995, and the results of its operations and the cash flows of its proprietary fund types for the year then ended, in conformity with generally accepted accounting principles.